prasannakotyal/StringInspect/README.md

 ## 💡 Inspiration

-Inspired by [Kay Lack](https://www.youtube.com/@neoeno4242) on YouTube for CLI tool development.
+Inspired by [Kay Lack](https://www.youtube.com/@neoeno4242) on YouTube, This is an exercise from the second lecture in the amazing ODE5 series.

 ## 🛠️ Installation